cblemaster/JwtAuth/README.md

 ## Features
  - Register as a new user
  - Login as an existing user
- - Create roles
+ - Add roles
- - Update user password
+ - Change a user's password
- - Update user roles
+ - Change a user's role(s)
- - Update profile
+ - Update a profile

 ## My objectives
  - The solution will be a reusable template for my apps that need user identity management